cdashudu/capi-for-offline/README.md

 You need to udpate the config file with your config details which are need to make CAPI for Offline Calls.
 Below are all the sections and what needs to be in there.

-> Don't use single or double quotes in this fike
+> Don't use single or double quotes in this file

 #### dataset Section